-Decontamination unit (DCU) inspection certificate Laboratory name UKAS symbol and accreditation nun nber Address Telephone E-mail Decontamination unit inspection certificate (certificate number and issue number) Manufacturer Serial number Contract number Job number Reference numbe r UKAS accredited method/s used and disclaimers (Note: Methods accredited by UKAS must have a disclaimer if reporting outside the scope of the method) Name, address and contact information for the asbestos removal contractor Site address of the DCU for clearance Name, address and contact information for the asbestos removal contractor's site supervisor Representative who will confirm start and acknowledge outcome Anticipated start Date Time Confirmed start Date Time Stage 1: Thorough visual inspection Requirement Yes DCU is free from waste, debris, dust, contaminated clothing, waste bags etc Interior surfaces are free from debris and settled dust State if DCU has passed or failed thorough visual inspection: state time and date Passed Failed Time Date Date The DCU is free/not free of visible asbestos waste, d ebris and surface dust (circle corre ect option) Comments (If failed, strike through remaining stage and get the representative to sign the acknowledgement box at the end) Details of assessor Name Signature
+Decontamination unit (DCU) inspection certificate

+Laboratory name UKAS symbol and l accreditation nur nber

+Address

+Telephone

+E-mail

+Decontamination unit inspection certificate (certificate number and issue number)

+Manufacturer Serial number

+Contract number Job number Reference numbe r

+UKAS accredited method/s used and disclaimers

+(Note: Methods accredited by UKAS must have a disclaimer if reporting outside the scope of the

+method)

+Name, address and contact information for the asbestos removal contractor

+Site address of the DCU for clearance

+Site address of the DCO for clearance

+Name, address and contact information for the

+asbestos removal contractor's site supervisor

+Representative who will confirm start and

+acknowledge outcome Date Time

+Anticipated start TITLE

+Confirmed start Date Time

+Stage 1: Thorough visual inspection Requirement Yes

+DCU is free from waste, debris, dust, contaminated 163

+clothing, waste bags etc

+Interior surfaces are free from debris and settled dust

+State if DCU has passed or failed thorough visual Passed Failed Time Date Date

+inspection: state time and date

+The DCU is free/not free of visible asbestos waste, d euris and surface dust (circle corre ect option)

+Comments (If failed, strike through remaining stage

+and get the representative to sign the

+acknowledgement box at the end)

+Details of assessor Name Signature

 Stage 1 photos to be inserted/attached to document with date, time and caption

 Photo showing clean end

 Photo showing shower

 Photo showing dirty end

 Stage 2: Clearance air sampling inside the DCU

 Sampling information Yes No Comments

 All areas are dry

 Disturbance method used

-Total time of disturbance Minutes
+Total time of disturbance Minutes 1

-Total floor area of shower and dirty end (m2)
+Total floor area of shower and dirty end (m 2) 1

 Number of samples collected

-Results of air sampling '
+Results of air sampling •

 Results Set 1: Fibre conc. (f/ml) Set 2: Fibre conc. (f/ml) Set 3: Fibre conc. (f/ml) Set 4: Fibre conc. (f/ml)

 Sample 1

 Sample 2

 Pass/fail

 Stage 2 photos to be inserted/attached to document with date, time and caption

 Photo showing brush State if DCU clearance air sampling has passed or failed.
-Give time and date Pass Fail Time Date The DCU is not cleared/cleared for removal from the site and reuse (ci rcle or strike out appropria ate option) Note if the DCU is to remain on site for a further job Test details for the air monitoring are recorded in atta achment no. Comments (If failed, strike through remaining stage and get the representative to sign the acknowledgement box at the end) Details of assessor Name Signature Contractor's representative acknowledgement l I .
-I have been advised bythat the DCU inspection certificate has not been issued because the DCU has failed stage # (# Enter appropriate stage number) Name Signature (# Litter appropriate stage number) Date Time I have been advised bythat the DCU inspection certificate can be issued as Name Signature the DCU has passed all stages Date Time (Complete one of the above and strike through the ot her option) Issue of the DCU inspection certificate by the asset ssor Copies of this certificate (certificate number and issu e number) were is sued to Details of assessor Name Signature Date Time
+Give time and date Pass Fail Time Date The DCU is not cleared/cleared for removal from the site and reuse (cir cle or strike out appropria ate option) Note if the DCU is to remain on site for a further job Test details for the air monitoring are recorded in atta ichment no. Comments (If failed, strike through remaining stage and get the representative to sign the acknowledgement box at the end) Details of assessor Name Signature Contractor's representative acknowledgement I have been advised by that the DCU inspection certificate has not been issued because the DCU has failed stage # Name Signature (# Enter appropriate stage number) Date Time I have been advised by that the DCU inspection certificate can be issued as Name Signature the DCU has passed all stages Date Time Time (Complete one of the above and strike through the ot ner option) Issue of the DCU inspection certificate by the asses sor Copies of this certificate (certificate number and issu ued to Details of assessor Name Signature Date Time

-Table A6.3 Template for personal sampling (to be included in analytical report; see Table A1.1)
+Table A6.3 Template for personal samplir ig (to be included in analytical rep ort; see Table A1.1)